What is predictive maintenance (PdM)?

 Start benchmarking your MRO inventory with this cycle count template (opens in new tab)

-Predictive maintenance relies heavily on technology and software, particularly the integration of IoT, artificial intelligence, and integrated systems.
+Predictive maintenance relies heavily on technology and software, particularly the integration of IoT, artificial intelligence (opens in new tab), and integrated systems (opens in new tab).
 These systems connect various assets, enabling data sharing, analysis, and actionable insights.
-Information is gathered through sensors, industrial controls, and business software like EAM and ERP.
-This data is then processed to pinpoint areas needing attention, with techniques such as vibration analysis, oil analysis, thermal imaging, and equipment observation serving as examples.
+Information is gathered through sensors, industrial controls, and business software like EAM (opens in new tab) and ERP.
+This data is then processed to pinpoint areas needing attention, with techniques such as vibration analysis (opens in new tab), oil analysis (opens in new tab), thermal imaging, and equipment observation serving as examples.

 Ready to pitch some new tech?
 Get your free presentation template here (opens in new tab)